Tetraphosphate/collins-latin-dictionary/README.md

-# Latin People as JSON
+# Archiving royals as JSON code
 what, you thought that this repo would actually contain something useful?